weinsteinlab/ECpH-MD/README.md

 5. Specify the names and values for residues with user-defined pKas (experimentally obtained or else) Make sure that the order of the names and values list is the same
-6. If restart option is set to 'ON', lambda-list and state files for each replica should exist
+6. If restart option is set to 'ON', lambda-list and state files for each replica should exist.
+If prior runs exists AND restart option is 'ON', then the prior job files will automatically be detected and used (they should exist).

 7. Edit constant pH (replica-exchange) settings:
     - Specify the number of preliminary minimization steps

-    - Set the number of iterations of MD - replica exchnage
-    - Set the number of MD cycles before replica exchange attempt -(MD_nsteps_replicas)
+    - Set the number steps for each MD subjob
-    - If needed, run preliminary MD-replica exchange cycles (prep_replicas = True).
-Useful when pH-dependent conformational shifts are expected but structure files are not available for all the states observed preliminary MD-lambda exchnage cycles (prep_lambdas = True).
-Useful when all pH states are determined but pKa values are far from default values
+    - Specify if the algorithm should apply H-REMD

 ----
 # Edit submit_Exchange-min_replica.sh
 Specifically, just change the line `conda activate openmm_7_5_0` so that it activates the conda environment that contains openMM and other requisite software (described above).
 Also add another other commands here (such as `module load cuda`) if needed to setup environment.